influxdata/telegraf/plugins/inputs/vsphere/README.md

 ### Objects and Metrics Per Query

-By default, in vCenter's configuration, a limit is set to the number of entities that are included in a performance chart query.
+By default, in vCenter's configuration a limit is set to the number of entities that are included in a performance chart query.
 Default settings for vCenter 6.5 and above is 256.
 Prior versions of vCenter have this set to 64.
 A vCenter administrator can change this setting, see this [VMware KB article](https://kb.vmware.com/s/article/2107096) for more information.

 Any modification should be reflected in this plugin by modifying the parameter `max_query_objects`